JudahBrick/OS/project 3/README.md

 	stat command works when the input string is the name of the file as given by the ls command as explained under ls.

-to compile the program, one can use a Makeme file
+to compile the program, one can use a Makeme file or use javac *.java

 Programs